-Bat Removal in Boise, Meridian, ID and Ada County
+Bat Removal in Idaho- Including Boise, Meridian and The Surrounding Areas

 Bats are common carriers of rabies, a deadly disease that is transmitted through saliva (biting).
 When a person is exposed to rabies, timely administration of a vaccine known as post-exposure prophylaxis (PEP) can prevent infection.
 Once a person becomes infected and symptoms begin to occur, rabies is almost always fatal.